trapexit/mergerfs/README.md

 * test theoretical performance using `nullrw` or mounting a ram disk
 * use `symlinkify` if your data is largely static
 * use tiered cache drives
-* use lvm and lvm cache to place a SSD in front of your HDDs (howto coming)
+* use lvm and lvm cache to place a SSD in front of your HDDs

 If you come across a setting that significantly impacts performance please contact trapexit so he may investigate further.